by Chris Woodford. Last updated: September 8, 2015.

 Photo: An early Atlas rocket photographed in 1963.

-Picture courtesy of Great
+Picture courtesy of NASA on the Commons.

 One of the most successful space rockets ever developed is the Atlas, produced by the Lockheed Martin company.
 Atlas rockets have